jonathanycai/jonathanycai/README.md

-# Hi, I'm Jonathan Cai 👋
+## Hi, I'm Jonathan Cai 👋

-## 💫 About Me:
-Hi, I’m Jonathan a third-year Computer Science and Statistics student at UBC who loves building tools that connect people and make collaboration easier.
-I’m currently working on Commit, a developer project-matching platform that helps people quickly find teammates and form project groups through a simple swiping and matching system.
+Hi, I’m Jonathan, a third-year Computer Science and Statistics student at UBC and a software developer intern at SAP.
+I love building tools that connect people and make collaboration easier.
+I’m currently working on commit, a developer project-matching platform that helps people quickly find teammates and form project groups through a simple swiping and matching system.
 I enjoy working on impactful products, learning new technologies, and contributing to communities that help students grow.

 ## 🌐 Socials: